straightVibing/Initial-Report/Initial Report.md

 have undergone several changes and iterations based upon feedback from the Supervisor.
 As the report is worth 40 credits, missing the deadline would be undesirable.
 Deliverable 2 is the production of either a presentation or poster that will be used to summarise and present the key findings of the project.

+## Resource Requirements

+As the project will be modelling based, very few resources are necessary due to the public availability of models and their design as well as the accessibility of the chosen software suite (MATLAB) on both University computers and personal devices.

 # References